Carrier Smart Thermostats Error Codes

 | E12 |

-Thermostat displays E12 and may show incorrect outdoor temperature or fail to optimize heat pump operation.
+Thermostat displays E12, and it may show an incorrect outdoor temperature or fail to optimize heat pump operation.

 |